ankane/searchkick/README.md

 - query like SQL - no need to learn a new query language
 - reindex without downtime
+- easily personalize results for each user [master branch]

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com)